 Code N9.
 Gain eligible for section 1045 rollover-stock not replaced.
 This gain is eligible for the section 1045 rollover.
 Replacement stock has not been purchased by the partnership.
-The partnership should also give you the name of the corporation that issued the stock, your share of the partnership's adjusted basis and sales price of the stock, and the dates the stock was bought and sold.
+The partnership must also provide you with:

+- The name of the corporation that issued the stock, - Your share of the partnership's adjusted basis, - Your share of the partnership's sales price of the stock, and - The dates the stock was bought and sold.

 Corporate partners are not eligible for the section 1045 rollover.
 To qualify for the section 1045 rollover: